A Modern and Sustainable Choice for Today’s Contemporary Interiors

 Aluminum daybeds and accent tables bring streamlined comfort to living rooms.
 Its durability also makes it ideal for furniture that endures heavy use in commercial spaces through barstools, café chairs, and, most often, office desks.
 Ultimately, aluminum furniture adds decorative interest while being low-maintenance.

-Fixtures and Fittings
+Aluminum Fixtures and Fittings

-As an Architectural Element
+Aluminum as an Architectural Element

 Design Tips for Incorporating Aluminum in Interior Design

-Balancing with Other Materials
+Balancing Aluminum with Other Materials

-This material has a bold, eye-catching presence.
+Aluminum has a bold, eye-catching presence.
 Combining it with wood, glass, and fabric creates visual balance.
 “Rough and smooth, shiny and matte, black and white — we want [to use] a lot of materials to avoid too much monotony,” says designer Tom Dixon.
 For example, an aluminum coffee table looks striking alongside a leather sofa, perfect for achieving the urban-modern look many designers encourage today.
 Aluminum furnishings paired with oak flooring or granite countertops can establish an elegant dialogue.

 However, it is essential to note that if your interest in the material has inspired you to integrate it into your space, you should use it sparingly or as an accent to prevent rooms from feeling sterile and cold.

-Complementary Color Palettes
+Color Palettes That Complement Aluminum

 Maintenance and Care of Aluminum Surfaces

-How to Warm Up Interiors
+How to Warm Up Aluminum Interiors

 On its own, sleek aluminum can feel stark and sterile if too much is present in a single space.
 However, when thoughtfully blended with various natural textures, warm tones, and graceful shapes, its cold persona can still be used to create a space with cozy sophistication.